Setting Up Jenkins DAST with AccuKnox for Code Testing¶

 .hpi

-format from the provided source. -
+format from here. -

 Navigate to the Jenkins dashboard.